How to Start a Blog and turn it into an Online Business

 Once you go to Pages, select Home page and Edit with Elementor.

-If you want to make small details to your page, it is as simple as clicking on the red sign I have circled and chosen the number of boxes you’d like to use.
+If you want to make small details to your page, it is as simple as clicking on the red sign I have circled and choosing the number of boxes you’d like to use.
 The rest is basic drag and drop.
 You can drag images, texts, buttons, spacers, google maps, etc.

 Be aware that with a free Elementor Basic comes certain limitations.
 You can insert images, build text, add your Google address, and design your themes.
 However, you cannot create slides, navigation menus, animated headlines, galleries, and much more.
 Since competition is fierce in the online world for customers, I would advise you, once your business starts making money, you should update to a Pro package, which can bring a ton of benefits.
 Elementor Pro costs $50 per year.
 So it’s a worthy investment in the long term to make your website stand out from the crowd.